ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/cryogenics/MercuryiTC.md

 {#mercury_itc_setup}
 #### Setup

-To activate a card you must set the related IOC macro (note that this is different from in SECI where there was a separate VI to talk to each individual card e.g. Mercury_1_Temp_4 to talk to the 4th card as a temperature card).
+To activate a card you must set the related IOC macro.
 The following macros set the <I> for the possible IOC slot:

 | Macro | IOC Name |
 | ----  | -------- |